cancerit/workflow-seq-import/README.md

 * `fastq_in` - An interleaved FastQ file.
 * `post_address` - An URL to send checksum results to via POST.
 Optional.
-* `post_header` - A list of headers to send with the checksum results to via POST.
+* `post_headers` - A list of headers to send with the checksum results to via POST.
 Optional.

 #### Outputs